Hospice Fraud Alert – Have You Been Tricked into Signing Up for Hospice?

-Several hospice agencies are giving presentations and visiting seniors at their home, and enrolling them into hospice even though they do not have a terminal illness with 6 months or less to live.
-These companies mislead beneficiaries into enrolling in hospice by offering them housekeeping, home health services, nurse visits and/or medications for “free” – saying they are covered by Medicare.
-This is a scam and can have serious consequences on beneficiaries’ ability to access needed treatment, medications and even their providers.
+Several hospice agencies are giving presentations, visiting seniors at their home, and enrolling them into hospice even though they do not have a terminal illness with six months or less to live.
+These companies mislead beneficiaries into enrolling in hospice by offering them housekeeping, home health services, nurse visits, and/or medications for “free” – saying Medicare covers them.
+This is a scam and can have serious consequences on beneficiaries’ ability to access needed treatment, medications, and even their providers.
 In some cases, this type of fraud has caused severe decline in health and even untimely death.
 Available in 9 languages.

 Protect Yourself from Medicare Fraud